Last updated on September 22nd, 2023 at 08:03 pm

-You many thing that Washington D.C. is an expensive vacation, but if you plan ahead it can actually be a budget friendly destination.
-While lodging can be a bit pricey, you can easily make up the difference by saving on entertainment with a multitude of free and low cost options.
+You may think that Washington D.C. is an expensive vacation, but if you plan ahead it can actually be a budget-friendly destination.
+While lodging can be a bit pricey, you can easily make up the difference by saving on entertainment with a multitude of free and low-cost options.

 National Mall and Monuments